anastamerr/BugBunny/manual.md

 Notes:
 - In compose, backend reads env from `backend/.env` via `env_file`.
-- `ollama` is optional if you’re using OpenRouter.
+- `ollama` is optional if you're using OpenRouter.

 ## 4) Start the frontend (port 3000)